 The following result should be seen as the oriented version of \cite[Thm.~2.1]{Bonin06}, which similarly characterizes when an (unoriented) matroid can be extended so that its ground set is a modular hyperplane of the larger matroid.
 We have deferred its proof to \Cref{sec:appendix}, since it relies on the proof of \cref{thm:BOMisOM}.

-\begin{corollary} If $\OM$ is a simple oriented matroid on~$F$ with a valid decoration~$(\delta,\epsilon)$, then $\OM$ can be extended to a unique oriented matroid~$\OM'$ for which $F$ is a modular hyperplane and $(\delta,\epsilon)$ is the decoration of $F$ induced by $\OM'$.
+\begin{corollary} If $\OM'$ is a simple oriented matroid on~$F$ with a valid decoration~$(\delta,\epsilon)$, then $\OM'$ can be extended to a unique oriented matroid~$\OM$ for which $F$ is a modular hyperplane and $(\delta,\epsilon)$ is the decoration of $F$ induced by $\OM$.

-In particular, an oriented matroid $\OM'$ with a modular hyperplane~$F$ is completely determined by $\restr{\OM'}{F}$ together with the decoration of~$F$ induced by~$\OM'$. \end{corollary} \begin{proof} Let $\tilde \OM$ be the oriented matroid on $F\cup \ipairs$ obtained from $\OM$ by adding for each $f\in F$ the parallel elements $(i,j)= \epsilon(i,j) f$ for $(i,j)\in \delta(f)$.
-Its restriction to $\ipairs$ is a sweep oriented matroid, as it fulfills the transitivity condition from \cref{lem:OMtransitivity} by hypothesis.
-We can now replicate the procedure of \cref{thm:BOMisOM} to associate a family of covectors $X^k$ on $F\cup\ivl\cup \ipairs$ to every covector $X$ of~$\tilde M$.
-This is done exactly as in \cref{thm:BOMisOM}, using only the restriction of $X$ to $\ipairs$ to determine the entries of $X^k$ indexed by elements in $\ivl$.
-The proof of \cref{thm:BOMisOM} in \Cref{sec:appendix} carries on almost verbatim to show that these are the covectors of an oriented matroid $\tilde \OM'$.
-Its restriction to $\ivl\cup F$ is the desired oriented matroid~$\OM'$. \end{proof}
+In particular, an oriented matroid $\OM$ with a modular hyperplane~$F$ is completely determined by $\restr{\OM}{F}$ together with the decoration of~$F$ induced by~$\OM$. \end{corollary}